Paradoxial8172/Paramath/README.md

 View [Paramath](https://pypi.org/project/paramath/) on PyPi!

 ## VERSION
-0.1.3 | August 14 2024
+0.1.4 | August 16 2024
 ## INSTALL
 - Use package manager [pip](https://pip.pypa.io/en/stable/) and run the following command in your command prompt.
 ```bash
 pip install paramath
 ```
-## CHANGE LOG - 0.1.2 -> 0.1.3
+## CHANGE LOG - 0.1.3 -> 0.1.4
-- Added the System() class.
-This class offers functions for encoding and decoding strings and other python objects as well as tools for finding the size of Python objects and variables in bytes.
-There are also functions available for converting Python objects and variables into their binary, hexadecimal, and octal representations.
+- Added Paramath-specific errors that can be raised.
+(InvalidLiteralError, DomainError, TableInitializationError)
-- Added constants: BASE16, BASE32, BASE64, BASE85.
-(FUNCTION & Y_EQUALS still do not have any functionality as of right now.)
+- (FUNCTION & Y_EQUALS still do not have any functionality as of right now.)
 ## BUG FIXES
 - General bug fixes found during development.
 ## USAGE